fpereiro/gotoB/tutorial/tutorial.md

 - Provide information to the frontend.
 - Validate and store data.

 The *frontend* doesn't directly run on the *user device*.
-Rather, it runs on a *[browser](https://en.wikipedia.org/wiki/Web_browser)*, which in turn runs on the user device.
+Rather, it runs on a *[browser](https://en.wikipedia.org/wiki/Web_browser)*, which is a program that runs on the user device.
 Likewise, the *backend* doesn't directly run on a *server*.
 Rather, it runs on a *[runtime](https://en.wikipedia.org/wiki/Runtime_system)*.
 The runtime is a program that itself runs on the server.
 Examples of runtimes for backends are [node.js](https://en.wikipedia.org/wiki/Node.js) and [PHP](https://en.wikipedia.org/wiki/PHP).

 It is a little mind-bending, but it really works that way: both the browser and the runtime are programs that run programs.

 This is a good moment to clarify a common question: what is a server?
 The simplest definition: a computer running 24/7/365 that is connected to the internet.
-The [cloud](https://en.wikipedia.org/wiki/Cloud_computing) is essentially a bunch of servers somewhere, usually on several datacenters.
+The [cloud](https://en.wikipedia.org/wiki/Cloud_computing) is essentially a bunch of servers somewhere, usually on several datacenters, that are always on and always connected to the internet.

 You are probably acquainted with user devices: they mainly consist of personal computers, smartphones and tablets.
 The device where you're reading this is also a user device.

 ### How is a webapp loaded?

-Loading the backend is easy: you put it in the server and you run it.
-The backend is a program that will run constantly and forever, until you stop it.
+Loading the backend is easy: you put the entire program in the server and use the runtime to run it.it  The backend is a program that will run constantly and forever, until you stop it.

 The frontend, however, is different.
 When the user opens a new tab to go to a webapp, the frontend is not there yet.
 It must be *loaded* onto the browser first.
 How does this happen?